alajmo/sake/README.md

 ## Sponsors

-Mani is an MIT-licensed open source project with ongoing development.
+Sake is an MIT-licensed open source project with ongoing development.
 If you'd like to support their efforts, check out [Tabify](https://chromewebstore.google.com/detail/tabify/bokfkclamoepkmhjncgkdldmhfpgfdmo) - a Chrome extension that enhances your browsing experience with powerful window and tab management, focus-improving site blocking, and numerous features to optimize your browser workflow.

 ## Table of Contents